return to Natural Dog Health Remedies

 Sometimes, even with treatment, too much damage has already been done and the dog has to be euthanized.

-If you notice that your dog has just eaten some grapes or raisins, induce vomiting and administer activated charcoal immediately to prevent absorption of potential toxins.
-After that, take your dog to the vet for tests and further treatment will be given to your dog if necessary.
+If you notice that your dog has just eaten some grapes, sultanas, or raisins, induce vomiting and administer activated charcoal immediately to prevent absorption of potential toxins.

-After your dog has vomited, give him granular activated charcoal.
-Mix five heaping teaspoons of granules in one cup of water.
-The dosage is 1 teaspoon for dogs under 25 pounds and 2 teaspoons for dogs over 25 pounds.
+Grape Toxicity in Dogs To a cup of water, add five heaping teaspoons of activated charcoal.
+(Dosage: 1 teaspoon for dogs under 25 pounds and 2 teaspoons for dogs over 25 pounds.)

-If you are in the USA, you may also want to call the ASPCA Animal Poison Control Center hotline (888-426-4435) for help.
+For dog parents in the USA, call the ASPCA Animal Poison Control Center hotline (888-426-4435) for help.

 References